ivanszeto11/osTicket-Ticket-Lifecycle/README.md

   <img width="643" height="272" alt="osticket-support-11" src="https://github.com/user-attachments/assets/a96cf683-20ff-4e88-b3a0-07dfa4fa86fe" />
 </p>

 Lastly, we will change the Department to SysAdmins, giving access to agents that specialize in system outages.
-We can write a note to explain why the change is being made.

 **Note:** We change this property last because it will affect our access to the ticket.